interactiveaudiolab/interactiveaudiolab.github.io/collections/_projects-search/ised.md

 #put full content below the dashed line. full markdown is supported.
 ---

-Interactive Sound Event Detector (I-SED) is a human-in-the-loop interface for sound event annotation that helps users label sound events of interest within a lenghty recording quickly.
+Interactive Sound Event Detector (I-SED) is a human-in-the-loop interface for sound event annotation that helps users label sound events of interest within a lengthy recording quickly.
 The annotation is performed by a collaboration between a user and a machine.

 The system lets reduce the time required to search for a set of sound events of interest in an audio recording when there are too few labeled examples (e.g., one) of the sound class to train a state-of-the-art machine audio labeling system.